handejong/Ex-vivo-ephys-toolset/README.md

 # Ex-vivo-ephys-toolset
 A series of Matlab scripts to import analyze slice electrophysiology recordings collected with Pclamp (Molecular Devices).

 The toolset is based on 'abfload.m', which imports .abf files into matlab arrays.
-Abfload was made by Harald Hentschke.
+Abfload was made by Harald Hentschke and is orriginally available here: https://www.mathworks.com/matlabcentral/fileexchange/6190-abfload.

 # Instalation:
 Make sure the following files are avialble on the Matlab path: